TechForPR/chefsForPR/README.md

 Platform to manage the distribution of meals created by World Central Kitchen.

+The project is developed in ExpressJs, using MongoDB as a backend, and handlebars for templates.

 ## Context

 [World Central Kitchen](https://www.worldcentralkitchen.org/) is changing the world through